ml4wifi-devs/ftmrate/README.md

 The memory can be accessed by both sides, thus making the connection.
 Read more about ns3-ai at the [official repository](https://github.com/hust-diangroup/ns3-ai).

-1. Clone our ns3-ai fork into ns-3's `contrib` directory
+1. Clone ns3-ai into ns-3's `contrib` directory
 	```
 	cd $YOUR_NS3_PATH/contrib/
 	git clone https://github.com/m-wojnar/ns3-ai.git
 	```

-2. Go to ns3-ai directory and checkout the *ml4wifi* branch:
+2. Go to ns3-ai directory and install the ns3-ai Python interface:
 	```
 	cd "$YOUR_NS3_PATH/contrib/ns3-ai/"
 	pip install --user "$YOUR_NS3_PATH/contrib/ns3-ai/py_interface"